edarchimbaud/vnpy/docs/portfolio_strategy.md

 * Outgoing parameters: none

-Calling the load_bars function in a strategy allows you to load K-line data when the strategy is initialized.
+Calling the load_bars function in a strategy allows you to load bar data when the strategy is initialized.

-As shown in the code below, when the load_bars function is called, the default number of days to load is 10 and the frequency is one minute, which corresponds to loading 10 days of 1-minute K-line data.
+As shown in the code below, when the load_bars function is called, the default number of days to load is 10 and the frequency is one minute, which corresponds to loading 10 days of 1-minute bar data.
 In backtesting, 10 days refers to 10 trading days, while in the real market, 10 days refers to natural days, so it is recommended to load the number of days rather than too few.
 Loading will first try to get historical data through the trading interface, data service, and database in turn until it gets historical data or returns null.

 ```python 3
     def load_bars(self, days: int, interval: Interval = Interval.MINUTE) -> None.